RonnyKorneli/RonnyKorneli/README.md

-- 🔭 I’m currently working on the final project for my fullstack developer training at the DCI.
-     The Project is called Nest and its a platform where refugees can find housing for short and long periods.
+- 🔭 I’m currently co-creating a platform where refugees can find housing for short and long periods.
      You can follow our project down underneath in the pinned Repo`s "Nest" and "Nest-Backend"
-- 🌱 I’m currently learning and strengthening my basic knowledge, relating to MERN Stack applications.
 - 📫 How to reach me: ronnykorneli@googlemail.com
 - 😄 Pronouns: He